Chaffey Dam Pipeline - Biodiversity offsets program

 Hai bisogno di un interprete?

 WaterNSW is delivering a package of biodiversity offsets, following the completion of the Chaffey Dam to Dungowan pipeline project in 2020.
-The package of work is being delivered through the Commonwealth approved Biodiversity Offset Plan to mitigate impacts from the temporary operation of the pipeline.
+The package of work is being delivered through the Commonwealth approved Biodiversity Offset Plan to mitigate impacts from the temporary operation of the pipeline and has included the installation of 50 snags at key locations along the Peel River.

-Hardwood trees of varying lengths will be installed along a 30-kilometre section of river between Chaffey Dam and Tamworth.
-Each location has been selected to provide maximum benefit to river species, protect riverbanks, reduce erosion and avoid impact to Aboriginal heritage.
-The snags have been sourced from trees removed from the New England Solar project at Uralla.
-Murray Cod, Silver Perch, Platypus, Rakali and other aquatic biodiversity will all benefit from the resnagging works.
+Snag installation work was completed in 2024.
+Hardwood trees of varying lengths were installed along a 50-kilometre section of river between Chaffey Dam and Tamworth.
+Each location was selected to provide maximum benefit to river species, protect riverbanks, reduce erosion and avoid impact to Aboriginal heritage.
+The snags were sourced from trees removed from the New England Solar project at Uralla.
+Murray Cod, Silver Perch, Platypus, Rakali and other aquatic biodiversity will all benefit from the offsets program.

 View our factsheet to learn more about snags: What Are Snags?
 (PDF, 300.22 KB)